notsobs/SSH-bruteforce-detection/README.md

 - Real-time alerting instead of a scheduled check
 - Correlate the Nmap recon burst and the brute force as one single incident, not two separate signals
 - GeoIP mapping on source IPs for the dashboard

-## Disclaimer
-Everything here happened in an isolated local lab — VirtualBox host-only network, VMs I built and own.
-Nothing here touched a real network or a system that wasn't mine.